MechanicalRock/mechanicalrock.github.io/_posts/2022-12-06-integrating-auth0-with-react.md

 Now that our users can login, How do we go about getting their information such as Name, Email address, Profile Picture etc?

-Alright, Let's create a new component that will retrieve that for us.
+Alright, let's create a new component that will retrieve that for us.

 ```tsx
 // /src/components/Profile.tsx